ahmetvepayev/customer-management-webapi/README.md

 Couple of remarks about the API :

-+ Customer photos are accepted as base64 strings converted from the binaries
++ Customer photos are accepted and returned as base64 strings converted from the binaries

 # Libraries & Technologies